fiseni/Pozitron.Validations/README.md

 - `T.IValidate<T>.NullOrEmpty<T>(string parameterName = null)`
   - For T as string
-  - Throws if input string is null or empty
+  - Throws if input is null or empty string

-- `T.IValidate<T>.Null<T>(string parameterName = null)`
+- `T.IValidate<T>.NullOrWhiteSpace<T>(string parameterName = null)`
   - For T as string
-  - Throws if input string is null, empty or whitespace
+  - Throws if input is null, empty string or whitespace only

 - `T.IValidate<T>.Default<T>(string parameterName = null)`
   - Throws if input is default value for type T